 ||Click to download

-The UNDP Mine Action Project uses both preventative and responsive measures, including risk education, land mine clearance, and help to victims.
-It also helps to improve skills and abilities within the National Mine Action Committee (NMAC) and Yemeni Executive Mine Action Center (YEMAC), so that they can better protect people and communities.
+The UNDP Mine Action Project uses both prevention and response measures including risk education, land mine clearance and assistance to victims.
+It also helps improve skills and abilities within the National Mine Action Committee (NMAC), Yemen Executive Mine Action Center (YEMAC), and Yemen Mine Action Central Committee (YMACC) so that they can better protect Yemenis and communities.

 This project is designed to realize four practical outcomes: